-What’s more, postpartum placentophagy – eating your placenta after delivery – isn’t an ancient practice.
-And when you think about it, it’s altering the natural flux of hormones that takes place after birth.
+Postpartum placentophagy – eating your placenta after delivery – alters the natural flux of hormones that takes place after birth.
 This natural hormonal shift is important because it triggers milk production.

-And yes – other animals do eat their placenta after giving birth.
-But that doesn’t mean we should.
-And until recently, there’s no evidence that humans ever ate their placenta after delivery.
+While other animals do eat their placenta after giving birth, this doesn’t necessarily mean that we need to follow suit.
+Until recently, there’s no evidence that humans ever ate their placenta after delivery.

 With placenta pills growing in popularity, the reasons why you wouldn’t want to consume your own placenta are worth talking about.
 Not only because there’s a spectrum of experiences to share.
 But also because placenta pills can interfere with breastfeeding.
 And when taken raw – as a shooter, in a smoothie, or simply dehydrated at low temps – your placenta can be the source of infection.

 Bottom line: Placenta isn’t a happy fix for everyone.

 Want to know more about what’s really going on?
 Let’s take a look.

 Placenta pills may slow down or stop milk production